 Length and Styles

 As a general rule, papers should not exceed 7,000 words excluding references, although exceptions may be made.
 Authors should also consider the use of electronic supplementary material (ESM) where appropriate.
 Technical reports and Notes and comments should not exceed 3,000 words excluding references.
-Data papers contain only the abstract and keywords.
-The data and metadata of any data papers should be made public available.
-Before the acceptance, the data should be archived either on the JaLTER database or other open-access archives which Data Paper Editor certificates (e.g. FigShare, Dryad).
+Data papers contain only the abstract and keywords, and the data and metadata are available on a separate web site (or JaLTER database).
 To prepare data and metadata, please refer to the guidelines for data papers.

 The affiliation(s) and address(es) of the author(s)